-Personal Inventory is a study of relationships individuals develop with the things at their home or workplace.
-This method uses information about people’s relationship with physical and digital products to design prototypes or models.
-Personal Inventory also helps to determine the perceptions and values of people.
+Personal inventory is a study of relationships individuals develop with the things at their home or workplace.
+This method uses information about people’s relationship with physical and digital products to design of prototypes or models.
+Personal inventory also helps to determine the perceptions and values of people.

 When studying people and their relationships with objects around them, researchers look at answering the kind of questions that are listed below –

 - How does the sample group use the objects or products around them?

 - Are the individuals from the sample conversant with technology?

 - Do digital products take precedence over non-digital objects?